Vacancy-assisted superfluid drag: Introduction

 { This physics is readily studied by cold atoms in optical lattices.
 The most natural realization involves using two different hyperfine states of a single atomic species, such as $^{87}$Rb.
 Superfluid drag can be probed by the response to spin-dependent forces, by studying collective modes \cite{parisi,Nespolo_2017}, or the behavior of vortices \cite{dahl,karle2019,sellin2018}.
 In cold gas microscopes one can even observe the {positions of individual atoms}, allowing one to directly measure how the spins twist near a hole \cite{Parsons2016,Cheuk2016,Boll2016,Koepsell2019,Koepsell2021,bohrdt}. }

 { Calculating superfluid drag is challenging.} At the level of mean-field theory, the drag coefficient is zero.
-Corrections due to quantum fluctuations can be treated using the Bogoliubov formalism~\cite{linder2009,hofer2012,hartman2018,colussi2022}, although such calculations are only controlled for weak interactions.
-In the strongly-interacting limit, the superfluid drag { has been} computed by studying the { statistics} of world-lines in quantum Monte Carlo simulations~\cite{kuklov2004,kuklov2004b,kaurov2005,sellin2018} { though the low hole density limit presented challenges}.
+Corrections due to quantum fluctuations can be treated using the Bogoliubov formalism~\cite{linder2009,hofer2012,hartman2018} { or the quantum Gutzwiller ansatz~\cite{colussi2022}, although such calculations can not reliably capture the behavior of strongly-correlated superfluids.} In the strongly-interacting limit, the superfluid drag { has been} computed by studying the { statistics} of world-lines in quantum Monte Carlo simulations~\cite{kuklov2004,kuklov2004b,kaurov2005,sellin2018} { though the low hole density limit presented challenges}.
 More recently, Refs.~\cite{contessi2021,gremaud2021} studied superfluid drag in one-dimensional models using tensor network methods.

 We build off { of all} these { prior} works, studying superfluid drag in the limit of hard-core interaction on two-dimensional lattices via { three complementary techniques.
-We present an analytic calculation that allows us to calculate the exact drag coefficient in the limit of vanishing hole density.
+We present an analytic calculation that allows us to calculate the exact drag coefficient in the limit of vanishing hole density { (in any dimension)}.
 We supplement this with infinite matrix product state calculations on cylinder geometries with transverse size $C=3,4,5$.
 These allow us to consider finite hole density, but require extrapolating to $C\to\infty$.
 Finally, we use a quantum Monte-Carlo approach to calculate the drag in finite torus geometries of $L\times L$ sites with $L\sim 20$.

 All three techniques have different regimes where they are most reliable.
 The analytic calculation only works at vanishing hole density.
 Conversely, the Monte Carlo calculations are most reliable at large hole densities.
 The tensor network calculations bridge these two limits, but have significant finite size effects.
 With appropriate extrapolation techniques, we find that all three approaches agree with one-another.
 Thus we are able to present a well-validated global view.}